-Vaidehi is the Medical Director at the New York Genome Center and also holds an academic appointment as Associate Professor of Pathology & Cell Biology at Columbia University Medical Center.
+Vaidehi Jobanputra, PhD, FACMG, is the Chief Diagnostics Officer at the New York Genome Center and also holds an academic appointment as Associate Professor of Pathology & Cell Biology at Columbia University Medical Center.

-Vaidehi joined the NYGC in the spring of 2014.
+Dr. Jobanputra joined the NYGC in the spring of 2014.
 She oversees all clinical testing at NYGC and leads a team of 16 individuals including clinical technologists, bioinformatics scientists, and supporting staff.
-At NYGC, Vaidehi has been responsible for setting up the clinical laboratory, overseeing the validation and launch of the Constitutional Exome, Genome and Targeted Variant assays, as well as reference sequencing.
+At NYGC, Dr. Jobanputra has been responsible for setting up the clinical laboratory, overseeing the validation and launch of the Constitutional Exome, Genome and Targeted Variant assays, as well as reference sequencing.
 She is also responsible for the validation and oversight of the Oncology Genome, Exome and Transcriptome sequencing assays.

 Dr. Jobanputra’s research focuses on genomic and transcriptome studies of rare undiagnosed diseases and cancer.
 She has been a PI and Co-PI on several externally funded research projects.
 She brings in clinical curation and interpretation expertise as a member of the ClinGen, Dosage Sensitivity Curation task team of the Genomic Variant Working Group and as a member of the task team for developing consensus guidance on annotating low penetrance sequence and copy number variants for Mendelian disorders.